Colezwhy/colezwhy.github.io/_pages/about.md

 ---
 permalink: /
-title: "Brief introduction"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I’m currently a junior student studying in Information Science Advanced Class, school of Electronic Information & Communication, HUST.
+I’m currently an undergraduate student studying in Information Science Advanced Class, school of Electronic Information & Communication, HUST.
 I have a great interest in many aspects in Artificial Intelligence, especially computer vision related tasks.

 Now I am a visiting student at VlLab@UCMerced, supervised by Prof. [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/), also working closely with [Lu Qi](http://luqi.info/) and [Xueting Li](https://research.nvidia.com/person/xueting-li).